 MICHEL KECK ART IN THE TEACHER'S CLASSROOM

-I do not and will not give anyone permission to use my copyrighted images and my registered trademark to create any product to be sold for profit, on websites, at farmer's markets, fairs, etc. Period.
+I do not and will not give any art studio owner or artist permission to use my copyrighted images and my registered trademark to create any product to be sold for profit, on websites, at farmer's markets, fairs, etc. Period.

 the artworks below are by Sackville School Students in the UK creating artwork based on the styles of Michel Keck dog art collages